How to Create a User in Linux [With Examples]

 sudo adduser alex

-Once invoked, the command creates a new user and group that bears the username of the user being created.
+Once invoked, the command creates a new user and group with the same name as the user being created.
 It then adds the user to the group and creates a home directory for the user.
-In addition, it copies files from the /etc/skel directory to the new user’s home directory.
+In addition, it copies files from the /etc/skel directory to the new user's home directory.

 The /etc/skel directory contains files and directories required in the new user's directory.
 These include the .bashrc, .bash_logout, and .profile configuration files.